Low volume printed circuit board assembly may seem simple to understand, but there are different uses and benefits to this manufacturing service.

 The name is a good indication of what low volume PCB assembly is.
 This is basically when a small number of printed circuit boards, usually between 25 and 5,000, are manufactured.

 There are two main types of low volume PCB assembly services that most manufacturers offer.

-The other type is design for testing, or DTM.
-This type of service can help manufacturers and clients get an in-depth knowledge on the test points around the printed circuit board.
+The other type is design for testing or DTM.
+This type of service can help manufacturers and clients get in-depth knowledge on the test points around the printed circuit board.
 During this process, most manufacturers will be able to do performance testing and come up with troubleshooting instructions.